ivanovyordan/ivanovyordan.github.io/_pages/privacy-policy.md

 #### Links to Third Party Websites
-We have included links on this website for your use and reference.
-We are not responsible for the privacy policies on these websites.
+I have included links on this website for your use and reference.
+I am not responsible for the privacy policies on these websites.
 You should be aware that the privacy policies of these websites may differ from our own.

 #### Security